-- 19. (1) There are hereby established- - (u)' the National Liquor Appeal Tribunal, consisting of three fit and proper persons, of which at least one shall have a suitable degree of skill and experience in the administration of civil and criminal law matters, appointed by the Minister, which shall consider appeals against decisions made by the national authority; and - (b) a panel of appeal for each province, each consisting of at least three but not more than five fit and proper persons, of which at least one shall have a suitable degree of skill and experience in the administration of civil and criminal law matters, appointed by the Member of the Executive Council, which shall consider appeals against decisions made by the relevant 40 provincial authority. - (2) Whenever the Minister or a Member of the Executive Council is required to appoint any member contemplated in subsection (1), the Minister or Member shall- - (a) publish in the Gazette or Provincial Gazette, as the case may be, and by any other widely circulated means of communication, a notice calling for 45 nominees and stating the criteria for nomination; - (b) consider all nominations submitted in response to the notice; - (c) compile a short list of nominees and publish it for comment in the manner contemplated in paragraph (a); and - (d) consider any comments received in response to the publication of the short 50 list.
+- 17. ([) There are hereby established- - (a) the National Liquor Appeal Tribunal. consisting of three tit and proper persons, of which at least one shall have a suitable degree of skill and 25 experience in the administration of civil and criminal law matters, appointed by the Minister. which shall consider appeals against decisions made by the national authority; and - (b) a panel of appeal for each province, each consisting of at least three but not more than five fit and proper persons, of which at least one shall have a 30 suitable degree of skill and experience in the administration of civil and criminal law matters, appointed by the Member of the Executive Council, which shall consider appeals against decisions made by the relevant provincial authority. - (2) Whenever the Minister or a Member of the Executive Council is required to 35 appoint any member contemplated in subsection (I). the Minister or Member shall- - (a) publish in the Gazette or Provincial Gazette as the case may be, and by any other widely circulated means of communication, a notice calling for nominees and stating the criteria for nomina ion; - (b) consider all nominations submitted in response to the notice;

-(3) A member contemplated in subsection (1) shall hold office for the period determined by the Minister or Member of the Executive Council, as the case may be, at the time of the member's appointment, but not exceeding five years at a time, and a member shall be eligible for reappointment at the end of his or her 'first term of office.

-(4) Section 12 or 17, as the case may be, shall, with the necessary changes, apply with 5 regard to the funds of the appeal tribunal and a panel of appeal.

-(5) Section 11 or 16, as the case may be, shall, with the necessary changes, apply with regard to the officers and the administrative and other resources and services required to enable the appeal tribunal or a panel of appeal to perform its functions.
+- (c) compile a short list of nominees and publish it for comment in the manner contemplated in paragraph (a); and - (d) consider any comments received in response to the publication of the short list. - (3) A member contemplated in subsection (1) shall hold office for the period 45 determined by the Minister or Member of the Executive Council, as the case may be, at the time of the member's appointment, but not excee Jing five years at a time. and a member shall be eligible for reappointment for one fur her term at the end of his or her first term of office. - (4) Section 12 or 15, as the case may be. shall, with the necessary changes, apply with 50 regard to the funds of the appeal tribunal and a panel of appeal. - (5) Section 11. with the necessary changes, apply with regard to the officers and the administrative and other resources and services require 1 to enable the appeal tribunal or a panel of appeal to perform its functions.